Don't Forget My Love

 "Don't Forget My Love" is a song by American DJ and record producer Diplo and American singer Miguel.
 It was released on February 11, 2022, via Higher Ground Records from Diplo's self-titled fourth studio album.
-The song was written by Diplo, Miguel, Bas van Daalen, Jasper Helderman and Maximilian Jaeger, and produced by Diplo and Maximilian Jaeger.
+The song was written by the artists alongside Bas van Daalen, Jasper Helderman and Maximilian Jaeger, and was produced by Diplo and Jaeger.
 Diplo also released this as a music NFT sharing streaming revenues with owners.
 The song received a nomination for Best Dance/Electronic Recording at the 65th Annual Grammy Awards.

 Composition

 The song is written in the key of D major, with a tempo of 121 beats per minute.